geky/ramrsbd/README.md

    >
    </p>

-   This gets a bit annoying since `ecc_size` is often a power-of-two,
+   Fortunately, because of math reasons, the first term will always be 1.

-   Fortunately, because of math, the first term will always be a 1.
-So just like with CRC polynomials, we can make the leading 1 implicit and not bother storing it in memory.
+   So, just like with our CRC polynomials, we can leave off the leading 1 and make it implicit.

-   Division with an implicit 1 is implemented in [ramrsbd_gf_p_divmod1][ramrsbd_gf_p_divmod1], and has the extra benefit of being able to skip the normalization step during [synthetic division][synthetic division].
+   Division with an implicit 1 is implemented in [ramrsbd_gf_p_divmod1][ramrsbd_gf_p_divmod1], which has the extra benefit of being able to skip the normalization step during [synthetic division][synthetic division], so that's nice.

-2. Storing the generator polynomial in ROM.
+2. Store the generator polynomial in ROM.

-   We don't really need to recompute the generator polynomial every time we initialize the block device, it's just convenient API-wise when `ecc_size` is unknown.
+   We don't really need to recompute the generator polynomial every time we initialize the block device, it's just convenient API-wise when we don't know `ecc_size`.

    If you only need to support a fixed set of block device geometries, precomputing and storing the generator polynomial in ROM will save a